 Myth 1: Nurse Practitioners Can’t Prescribe Medication

-Many people think that they need to see a physician to get a prescription for medication.
+Many people think that they need to see a physician get a prescription for medication.
 Not true!
 According to the American Association of Nurse Practitioners (AANP), Nurse Practitioners hold prescriptive privilege in all 50 states and D.C., with controlled substances in 49.

 - Fact: 97.2% of NPs can and do prescribe medications.
 Nurse practitioners in full-time practice write an average of 21 prescriptions per day.
 Additionally, most states require nurse practitioners to have a Drug Enforcement Agency (DEA) number to prescribe scheduled medications for pain, physical suffering and anxiety.

-Myth 2: NPs Practice only Under a Physician’s License
+Myth 2: NPs Practice Only Under A Physician’s License

 Nurse practitioners actually hold their own licenses at the state level and are certified at the national level.
 In the U.S., 21 states and the District of Columbia have approved “full practice” status for NPs, allowing them to assess, diagnose, interpret diagnostic tests, and prescribe medications independently from physicians.